jamespohalloran/linkproofer/packages/link-proofer/README.md

 You should see an audit of all your links (just `MY_PORTFOLIO_URL` in our case).

-You can create any `*.linkproof.<js | ts>` file in your project, and the containing links will be vilidated anytime linkproofer is run.
+You can create any `*.linkproof.<js | ts>` file in your project, and the containing links will be validated anytime linkproofer is run.

 ## ⚙️ Linkproofing our custom files